reasn/getaura.io/readme.md

 * There are no servers and no data is collected.

 ## Why do I want Aura?
-* Self-expression - Humans wore clothes and accessories for millennia.
-With Aura you wear data (and keep your privacy).
+* Humans wore clothes and accessories for millennia.
+Get Aura and wear data!
 * Meet interesting people
 * Anonymously share gossip and buzz
 * Safely coordinate street protests in countries with full internet surveillance